amblafont/yade-server/README.md

 This repo can be readily imported in some (node.js) hosting platform, such as render.com, to have a running server.
 Then you can connect to the server (from the [diagram editor](https://amblafont.github.io/graph-editor/index.html)) by clicking the Connect button and entering wss://address-of-the-server.
 (Alternatively, one can add the GET parameter ?server=wss://address-of-the-server to the diagram editor webpage).

-Everyone who connects to a server shares the same whiteboard.
-The server resets when the last user quits the session, so don't forget to save the whiteboard on your computer!
+The server can manage multiple independent sessions (created on demand, see below): all the clients who connect to the same session shares the same whiteboard.
+The server deletes a session when the last user quits the session, so don't forget to save the whiteboard on your computer!

 # Give it a try!